Alameda (Santiago): Monuments

 La Alameda's principal monuments are dedicated to the military heroes in Chile's history.
 Near the La Moneda Palace are the statues of José de San Martín, Manuel Bulnes Prieto, and Bernardo O'Higgins.
+In 1989, the Glory and Victory monument was inaugurated in honor of the Carabineros who died in the line of duty, near Plaza Baquedano.

 Near the intersection of the Autopista Central and La Alameda, there is erected the statue to the heroes of the Battle of La Concepción.
 A beautiful mosaic was constructed at the edge of Santa Lucía Hill in honor of the poet Gabriela Mistral; there are also dozens of other monuments to persons of national and international importance along the central floe of La Alameda.